Subscribe to our news letter

 Southeast Asia

-SE Asia's standout proof point is operational: one of the region's largest multi-brand retail groups deployed in-store retail media across 1,300+ stores and 90+ digital screens covering 5 markets — health, beauty, grocery, and convenience — moving from manual CMS-driven campaign scheduling to a unified retail media engine in a 4-week implementation.
-The deployment surfaces the structural difference between a "we have screens" retail media program and a multi-store networked one: aisle-level localized targeting, QR-tracked offline-to-online attribution, and centralized advertiser onboarding with the Osmos / Advertima partnership for AI-driven shopper audience targeting.
+SE Asia's standout proof point is operational: one of the region's largest multi-brand retail groups deployed in-store retail media across 1,300+ stores and 90+ digital screens covering 5 markets (health, beauty, grocery, and convenience), moving from manual CMS-driven campaign scheduling to a unified retail media engine in a 4-week implementation.
+The deployment surfaces the structural difference between a "we have screens" retail media program and a multi-store networked one: aisle-level localized targeting, QR-tracked offline-to-online attribution, and centralized advertiser onboarding with the Osmos and Advertima partnership for AI-driven shopper audience targeting.
 The implication for any SE Asia or India retailer with physical footprint: the network economics work below 1,300 stores too, but the operational ceiling without a unified ops layer is roughly 30-50 stores before fragmentation overwhelms the team.

 SE Asia is an emerging retail media market with significant growth potential.
 Major platforms including Shopee, Lazada, and Tokopedia are investing in sponsored ad products, and app-native, mobile-first ad formats dominate the region.
-Osmos operates at scale in this market -- an SE Asia multi-brand retail group has deployed in-store retail media across 1,300+ stores using Osmosphere's digital screen CMS integration.
+Osmos operates at scale in this market, and the APAC picture is detailed further in the Osmos APAC Retail Media Report.

 Australia